ghernanbustos/ML-Classification-JournalSubmiss/README.md

-# Paper_machineLearning_project
+# ML-Classification-JournalSubmiss
-This project contains all Machine Learning training files used in the research work "Extended method for Statistical Signal Characterization using moments and cumulants: Application to recognition of pattern alterations in pulse-like waveforms employing Artificial Neural Networks".
+This project contains Machine Learning trained files used in the research work "Extended method for Statistical Signal Characterization using moments and cumulants: Application to recognition of pattern alterations in pulse-like waveforms employing Artificial Neural Networks".
 - DataSets.
 - Classification Learner session files.